bamarni/ticketfile/README.md

 ([here is a Ticketfile](tests/functional/fixtures/Ticketfile) and its [ESC/POS equivalent](tests/functional/fixtures/Ticketfile.expected)) and **manufacturer agnostic**.
 In the future if a new standard emerges we'll do our best to support it without changing the spec in a breaking way.

-If you use a library you'll also be tied to a language, Ticketfiles are **language agnostic**.
+If you use a library you'll also be tied to a language, Ticketfiles are **language agnostic**, it's just text.
 We provide an official Golang library but you're free to write your own, the format is easily parsable.

 Finally, Ticketfiles are **context agnostic** and not limited to receipt printers.